 You can also record time lapse and slow motion videos.

 Although the phone offers decent camera experience, I still think the scope of improvements.
-I really wish to have 4K recording in the phone after paying Rs.
+I really wish to have a 4K recording on the phone after paying Rs.
 20k but the Helio P10 chipset does not support this.
-This is the reason, I was disappointed after seeing it in the phone.
+This is the reason, I was disappointed after seeing it on the phone.

 With good display and decent speakers, the multimedia experience in the phone is good.
 You will enjoy playing games and watching videos.
 The speaker sound could be higher.
 Even on full volume, it was not as loud as I was expecting.
 The earphone that comes with the phone is ordinary and you need to get a better one for good music experience.